 My Scandinavian grandmothers used to say “Uff da” pretty frequently when we visited them in Minnesota.
 At least it seemed frequent to me.
-Since I grew up in North Atlanta, where absolutely nobody said it, it stood out from the usual “Well, bless your heart!”
+Since I grew up in Atlanta, where absolutely nobody said it, it stood out from the usual “Well, bless your heart!”
 I always thought of it as a Norwegian “Good Grief!”
-When all the ginger cookies were eaten minutes before dinner, you might hear an “Uff da!” from my grandmother, Millie, in the kitchen.
+When my brother and I ate all the ginger cookies minutes before dinner, you might hear an “Uff da!” from my grandmother, Millie.
 Another thing that was more of a threat than an exclamation was lutefisk.
-“Stacy Jo, we’ll have to have lutefisk for Christmas when you come up.”
+“Kids, we’ll have lutefisk for Christmas when you come up!”
 Why was it a threat?
 I will refer to the Urban Dictionary to define lutefisk:

 “Disgusting fish dish served anywhere Scandinavian grandmothers lurk, in the U.S. usually on holidays or other “special occasions.”
 Also makes a frequent appearance on smorgasbords.
 Best described as fish Jello.
 Tastes bad and smells worse.
 Most acidic dish known to man (no joke).
 Dried codfish is reconstituted in lye (breaking down proteins/any structure), “washed out” with water for a couple of days, and boiled into oblivion.
 White fish served with a white sauce often on a white plate.
 Yum!
 In Minnesota the main event at “lutefisk feeds” organized by the Sons of Norway to benefit the local Lutheran church.”by Scandochick

 Fortunately, I only had to eat it once.
-I knew I was Scandinavian, even if I drank sweet tea and liked fried okra more.
+After that, I knew I had Scandinavian DNA, even if I drank sweet tea and liked fried okra more.
 I have two Sons of Norway cookbooks in my kitchen to prove it.

-With the results of these tests, I am convinced I’m the descendant of a Viking shield-maiden (skjoldsmøyer).
+So, what they’re really saying is, I’m conservatively, 100% Scandinavian.
+Ancestors from Norway, Sweden and Finland.
+With the results of these DNA tests, I am convinced I’m the descendant of a Viking shield-maiden (skjoldsmøyer).
 What is a shield maiden?
 It is a female Viking warrior.
-If you are familiar with History Channel’s Vikings, Netflix’s Last Kingdom, and (possibly) female warriors in Assassins Creed Valhalla you know who I’m talking about.
+If you are familiar with History Channel’s Vikings, Netflix’s Last Kingdom, and (possibly) female warriors in Assassins Creed Valhalla, you know who I’m talking about.
 I like to think I have qualities similar to Lagertha Lothbrok, the most famous of the shield maidens, a mother and ruler of what will become Norway.
 Why am I similar?
 I’m TOUGH.
-I am a mom, I do what has to be done for my family and that says it all.
+I am a mom.
+I do what has to be done for my family, without thinking twice, and that says it all.